RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 <br>

 Out the gate, basically just select all the top level options except those involving "deletes", because your Platform.sh will mirror GitHub not the reverse.
-You also may not need the "enterprise" option depending on how your expect to work.
+You also may not need the "enterprise" option depending on how you expect to work.
 Fully understanding all the options available with Token's would be a book in and of itself.
 You can alway go back and generate a different token and relink your project later if you find some other option choices better fit your specific needs.<br>

 <img src="../cicd/captures/tokenoptions.png"  width="600">